oracle/opengrok/README.md

 ## 1. Introduction

-OpenGrok is a fast and usable source code search and cross reference engine, written in Java.
-It helps you search, cross-reference and navigate your source tree.
+OpenGrok is a fast and usable source code search and cross-reference engine, written in Java.
+It helps you search, cross-reference, and navigate your source tree.
 It can understand various program file formats and version control histories of many source code management systems.

-Official page of the project is on:
+Official project page:
 <https://oracle.github.io/opengrok/>

 ## 2. Installation

 See https://github.com/oracle/opengrok/wiki/How-to-setup-OpenGrok

-### 2. 1.
-Updating
+### 2.1 Updating

-OpenGrok uses [semantic versioning](https://semver.org/) and the version components further indicate more details about updating to newer version.
-The version scheme is *major.minor.micro* and change in any component is interpreted as:
+OpenGrok uses [semantic versioning](https://semver.org/) and the version components further indicate more details about updating to a newer version.
+The version scheme is *major.minor.micro* and a change in any component is interpreted as:

-- major - major backwards incompatible update, will require full reindex as well as configuration changes
+- major - major backwards incompatible update, will require a full reindex as well as configuration changes
-- minor - full clean reindex of your repositories is needed (e. g. index format has changed)
+- minor - a full clean reindex of your repositories is needed (e.g., index format has changed)
 - micro - redeploy web application

-Generally it is possible to go backward only within the micro version.
+Generally, it is possible to downgrade only within the same micro version.

 ## 3. Information for developers